Under

-existing substances based on a “priority list” of 10 substances, which will be
+The EPA will perform the risk evaluation on existing substances based on a "priority list" of 10 substances, which will be treated during a 3 year timeframe.

 Before the EPA begins the evaluation of a chemical, it must provide the public with the opportunity to submit data to support it.
 Also, industry is invited to perform the risk assessment on a voluntary basis for EPA approval.